bodhiconnolly/bodhiconnolly.github.io/_posts/2014-05-23-day-one-python-client.markdown

 #Webcam

 This was frustrating.
-I spent hours playing around with the popular OpenCV tools, an while I could get them to work in TKinter they would not play nice with wx.
+I spent hours playing around with the popular OpenCV tools, and while I could get them to work in TKinter they would not play nice with wx.
 I experienced low frame rates and weird bugs where only a 10 by 10px section of the feed would update.
 In the end I decided to cut my losses and use the Win32 plugin VideoCapture.
 It worked perfectly on Windows, but not at all on anything else.
 And it looks horrible.
 If I have more time this will be the first omission I go back and rectify.

 ![At least OSX and Linux users won't have to see this...]({{site.baseurl}}/assets/images/day_one_photo.jpg)